SamanthaLFreeman/intermission-assignments/prep-for-module-2-frontend.markdown

 In Mod 2 you'll be working with a lot of **application data**.
 Familiarize yourself with:

-- [ ] -*What JSON is, why it exists, and where you might see it being used*
+-*What JSON is, why it exists, and where you might see it being used*
-- [ ] -*The difference between JSON and a regular JavaScript object*
+-*The difference between JSON and a regular JavaScript object*
-  - Read the [MDN Documentation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON
+- [X]  - Read the [MDN Documentation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON
 ) on JSON.
 Complete the tutorial/exercise `Active learning: Working through a JSON example`.
-  - Read [this](https://www.digitalocean.com/community/tutorials/an-introduction-to-json) intro to JSON
+- [ ]  - Read [this](https://www.digitalocean.com/community/tutorials/an-introduction-to-json) intro to JSON
-  - Install the Chrome Extension `JSONView` to make JSON more readable in the browser
+- [ ]  - Install the Chrome Extension `JSONView` to make JSON more readable in the browser
-  - Create your own JSON dataset (referencing the above resources as needed) and post it in your Slack channel for feedback
+- [ ]  - Create your own JSON dataset (referencing the above resources as needed) and post it in your Slack channel for feedback

 ------------------------------------------------------